TheoremReach/TheoremReach-iOS-SDK-Podfile/README.md

 ## Author

-guitarlover52@gmail.com, tom@vinhub.io
+tom@theoremreach.com

 ## License

-TheoremReach is available under the MIT license.
+TheoremReach SDK is available under the MIT license.
 See the LICENSE file for more info.